preraulab/DYNAM-O/README.md

 %Quality settings for the algorithm:
 %   'precision': high res settings
 %   'fast': speed-up with minimal impact on results *suggested*
-%   'draft': faster speed-up with increased high frequency TF-peaks, *not recommended for analyzing SOphase* quality_setting = 'draft';
+%   'draft': faster speed-up with increased high frequency TF peaks, *not recommended for analyzing SOphase* quality_setting = 'draft';
 ```